nathanlane/nathanlane.github.io/_posts/2016-01-27-ffasthackforbigdata.md

 {% endhighlight %}

-The type of data table (mygiant_datatable) I am working with is simple, so coercing it into an ffdf object is no problemo.
+Note: the type of data table (mygiant_datatable) I was working with was simple: only a few numeric columns.
+So coercing it into an ffdf object was no problemo.

 Of course, in the cheap workaround above, the <code>as.ffdf()</code> adds a costly step (time-wise).
 However, it was well worth the benefit of utilizing the <code>write.csv.ffdf()</code> function ... and worth not crashing *ad nauseum*.